mtorreao/docs.pt-br/docs/framework/wcf/diagnostics/etw/5007-dcresolverresolve.md

 |Canal|Os aplicativos de servidor de Microsoft-Windows- aplicativo/depuração|

 ## <a name="description"></a>Descrição

  Esse evento é emitido quando o resolvedor DataContract inicia a resolução.

 ## <a name="message"></a>Mensagem

- Resolvedor DataContract Resolvendo %1 início.
+ Início da resolução do resolvedor DataContract %1.

 ## <a name="details"></a>Detalhes